-Also of importance here is a simple but pivotal difference in the line circuit.
+Also of importance here is a simple but pivotal difference in the line circuit (it being of the ground start" type).
 We note that here, with the line idle, the ring conductor (as expected) is fed battery through the winding of the L relay, but the tip conductor is not connected to ground at the line circuit (the circle calls our attention to this omission).